 New law allows virtual meetings to continue through 2020, virtual participation for limited reasons in 2021

-Townships, along with all public bodies, will be allowed to conduct electronic “virtual” meetings as soon as recently passed legislation is enacted.
-Gov. Whitmer signed Public Act 228 of 2020, sponsored by Sen. Lana Theis, (R-Brighton Chtr.
-Twp.), which amends the Open Meetings Act (OMA) to allow for electronic meetings under specific circumstances and for a limited period.
+Townships, along with all public bodies, can conduct electronic “virtual” meetings under the new Public Act 228 of 2020, which amends the Open Meetings Act (OMA) to allow for electronic meetings under specific circumstances and for a limited period.
 The law was critical to ensure meetings held electronically since March 18, 2020, due to the COVID-19 pandemic are valid and allows public bodies to continue to hold meetings via this option through the end of this year.
 PA 228 deems electronic meetings that took place since March 18, 2020, are valid if the public body complied with the requirements contained in the law and permits these virtual meetings to continue until Dec.
 31, 2020, for any circumstance.

-However, a revised "Gathering Prohibition and Face Covering Order" emergency order was issued on Oct.
-9 under MCL 333.2253, by the Michigan Department of Health and Human Services (MDHHS) that requires government offices, as well as businesses, schools and other operations to prohibit indoor gatherings of any kind unless they require those individuals, including employees, to wear face coverings.
-Compared to MDHHS's initial emergency order, new provisions also provide for capacity limits in businesses, as well as libraries and museums, added protections for workers, and requirements for contact tracing.
-Note that Region 6, encompassing 17 northern Michigan counties, are exempt from certain requirements in the order.
-Read more about the order, which has the force of law, here.
+The order had immediate effect, and is in effect until rescinded.
+MDHHS also published an Oct.
+29 Epidemic Order Fact Sheet and Oct.
+29 Epidemic Order Social Gathering Guidance.
+The order also requires government offices, as well as businesses, schools and other operations to prohibit indoor gatherings of any kind unless they require those individuals, including employees, to wear face coverings.
+Provisions also provide for indoor and outdoor gathering limits, capacity limits in businesses, as well as libraries and museums, protections for workers, and requirements for contact tracing.
+Read more about MDHHS pandemic orders here.
 MTA will continue to provide members with the latest on the evolving changes.